JingMatrix/ChromeXt/README.md

 ### Adapt to your Chrome version

-We pay our main efforts to support the latest stable version of Android Chrome.
+We pay our main efforts to support the latest stable version of Android Chrome installed from Google Play Store or downloaded APK from the internet.
 And usually the `beta` or `dev` versions are supported as well, but not guaranteed.

 Recently, the author has tested `ChromeXt` with the latest `Android Chrome 108.0.5359.128`, and it works well.